telerik/reporting-docs/knowledge-base/error-promise-is-undefined.md

 ## Cause

-The error appears in browser when you load a page with the HTML5 Report Viewer on it.
+The error appears in the browser when you load a page with the HTML5 Report Viewer on it.

 The error indicates that the tested browser does not have support for promises.